realA10001986/Time-Circuits-Display/README.md

 - "shutdown.mp3".
 Played when the device is fake "powered down" using an external switch (see below)
 - "startup.mp3".
 Played when the clock is connected to power and finished booting

-If you intend to use the very same SD card that you used for installing the default sound files, please remove the file "TCD_def_snd.txt" from the SD card first.
+If you intend to use the very same SD card that you used for installing the default sound files, please remove the file "TCD_def_snd.txt" and the other files from the sound-pack from the SD card first.

 ### Additional Custom Sounds